puk18/bigdata-project-w2020/README.md

 # 3. Results
 <p align="justify">

-For finding the best value of number of clusters(k) as discussed above we used elbow method, we plotted a graph between inertia and number of clusters, as our main aim is to choose k which has a small value of inertia.
+For finding the best value of the number of clusters(k) as discussed above we used the elbow method.
+We plotted a graph between inertia and number of clusters, as our main aim is to choose k which has a small value of inertia.
 From the graph given below, we found that after 5 clusters there is not much significant change in inertia thus we chose numbers of clusters as 5.
 </p >